Fey Fey loves Disney classics and loves to share her thoughts about them.

 We've all sat there, rewinding the movies, pausing them, going frame-by-frame to find hidden images left for us by Disney Artists.
 This installment will point out some of the secrets to "Aladdin."

-Aladdin is one of the most famous and one of the most highly debated Disney movies when it comes to hidden images and sound.
+Aladdin is one of the most famous and also most highly debated Disney movies when it comes to hidden images and sound.

 "Under the Sea" Visitor